-One of the most common questions Douglas F. Kaleita P.C. gets from injured workers is whether they can still get workers’ compensation benefits while working.
+One of the most common questions Kaleita Law Firm, LLC gets from injured workers is whether they can still get workers’ compensation benefits while working.
 While it depends on the situation, Georgia workers’ compensation law does allow workers to continue receiving some benefits while they’re working.

 The benefit you’re most likely to receive while working are medical benefits.
 Even if you’re working, that doesn’t mean you’re no longer receiving medical care for your injury.
 If you’re seeing authorized doctors, you’re still going to get medical benefits even if you’re a full-time employee again.